National Collegiate Athletic Association: Formation and early years

 Intercollegiate sports began in the United States in 1852 when crews from Harvard and Yale universities met in a challenge race in the sport of rowing.
 As rowing remained the preeminent sport in the country into the late-1800s, many of the initial debates about collegiate athletic eligibility and purpose were settled through organizations like the Rowing Association of American Colleges and the Intercollegiate Rowing Association.
 As other sports emerged, notably football and basketball, many of these same concepts and standards were adopted.
 Football, in particular, began to emerge as a marquee sport, but the rules of the game itself were in constant flux and often had to be adapted for each contest.

 The NCAA dates its formation to two White House conferences convened by President Theodore Roosevelt in the early 20th century in response to repeated injuries and deaths in college football which had "prompted many college and universities to discontinue the sport."
-Following those White House meetings and the reforms which had resulted, Chancellor Henry MacCracken of New York University organized a meeting of 13 colleges and universities to initiate changes in football playing rules; at a follow-on meeting on December 28, 1905, in New York, 62 higher-education institutions became charter members of the Intercollegiate Athletic Association of the United States (IAAUS).
+Following those White House meetings and the reforms which had resulted, Chancellor Henry MacCracken of New York University organized a meeting of 13 colleges and universities to initiate changes in football playing rules; at a follow-on meeting on December 28, 1905, at the Murray Hill Hotel in New York City, 62 higher-education institutions became charter members of the Intercollegiate Athletic Association of the United States (IAAUS).
 The IAAUS was officially established on March 31, 1906, and took its present name, the NCAA, in 1910.

 For several years, the NCAA was a discussion group and rules-making body, but in 1921, the first NCAA national championship was conducted: the National Collegiate Track and Field Championships.
 Gradually, more rules committees were formed and more championships were created, including a basketball championship in 1939.

 A series of crises brought the NCAA to a crossroads after World War II.
 The "Sanity Code" – adopted to establish guidelines for recruiting and financial aid – failed to curb abuses, and the Association needed to find more effective ways to curtail its membership.
 Postseason football games were multiplying with little control, and member schools were increasingly concerned about how the new medium of television would affect football attendance.

+The NCAA engaged in a bitter power struggle with the Amateur Athletic Union.
 The complexity of those problems and the growth in membership and championships demonstrated the need for full-time professional leadership.

+Walter Byers, previously an assistant sports information director, was named executive director in 1951.
+The Harvard Crimson described Byers as "power-mad", The New York Times said that Byers was "secretive, despotic, stubborn and ruthless", The Washington Post described him as a dictator, and others described him as a "petty tyrant".

-Walter Byers, previously a part-time executive assistant, was named executive director in 1951, and a national headquarters was established in Kansas City, Missouri in 1952.
+Byers wasted no time placing his stamp on the Association, and a national headquarters was established in Kansas City, Missouri, in 1952.

-Byers wasted no time placing his stamp on the Association.
 A program to control live television of football games was approved, the annual Convention delegated enforcement powers to the Association's Council, and legislation was adopted governing postseason bowl games.